Assess Requirements-Based Testing Quality by Using the Model Testing Dashboard

-The Model Testing Dashboard shows data on the traceability and testing status of each component in your project.
-A component is a functional part of the architecture that you can execute and test independently when modeling software.
-The dashboard considers each model in your project to represent a component because you use models to design and test the algorithms.
+The Model Testing Dashboard shows data on the traceability and testing status of each unit in your project.
+A unit is a functional entity in your software architecture that you can execute and test independently or as part of larger system tests.
+You can label models as units in the Model Testing Dashboard.
+If you do not specify the models that are considered units, then the dashboard considers a model to be a unit if it does not reference other models.
+The dashboard considers each model in your project to represent a unit because you use models to design and test the algorithms.

 On the Project tab, click Model Testing Dashboard.

 At the MATLAB command line, enter